I'm being evicted, what can I do?

-This page outlines the steps you can take if your landlord has asked you to leave your home, and looks at how you can get help.
+This page outlines the steps you can take if your landlord has asked you to leave your home, and looks at how you can get help if you have nowhere to go and need immediate help.

 Check your rights